Israel's Bank Leumi Q2 profit boosted by financing income jump

 Leumi said on Tuesday it earned a net 1.99 billion shekels ($610 million) in the second quarter, up from 1.67 billion a year earlier and above expectations of 1.87 billion in a Reuters poll of analysts.

-Net interest income rose to 3.13 billion from 2.77 billion, while it had loan loss expenses of 126 million shekels versus income from the provision of 158 million a year earlier, as Israeli banks unwound provisions made during the COVID pandemic to protect against loan defaults.
+Net interest income rose to 3.13 billion from 2.77 billion, while it had loan-loss expenses of 126 million shekels versus income from the provision of 158 million a year earlier as Israeli banks unwound provisions made during the COVID pandemic to protect against defaults.

+Leumi's credit portfolio grew 12.3% over the first half of the year, it said.

+Shares of Leumi rose 3.4% compared with modest gains in the broader Tel Aviv bourse.

 The bank said it would pay a dividend of 399 million shekels, representing 20% of second-quarter net profit.